signavio/dmn-and-drools-execution-examples/README.rst

 the .dmn file itself.
 You can directly use this file as the source of your knowledge base.

-It is adviseable to have a look into the exported file because the Signavio Process Manager is uniquely naming all the importent variables like input data.
-The information if something in the diagram was renamed because of unsupported characters or duplicate names is needed to ensure that when setting input values or retrieving specific outputs the correct value is used.
+It is advisable to have a look into the exported file because the Signavio Process Manager is uniquely naming all the important variables like input data.
+The information if something in the diagram was renamed because of unsupported characters or duplicate names are needed to ensure that when setting input values or retrieving specific outputs the the correct value is used.

 For example, in case you define two different input data and name them both **my value**, both of them will be renamed to **myValue** and **myValue2** respectively.